jomak1/myLD-SDK/README.md

 The Power of LaunchDarkly – Feature Management Platform

-What you Need to Know:
+What you Need to Know
-You must have a LaunchDarkly account (Free or Paid).
+•	You must have a LaunchDarkly account (Free or Paid)
-You can use you Client side ID in the file, but never put your Server side ID in a file.
+•	You can use you Client side ID in the file, but never put your Server side ID in a file.
 Use an environmental variable for that.
-All naming rights owned and trademarked by Disney.
+•	All naming rights owned and trademarked by Disney.

 How to use this file with LaunchDarkly Feature Flags (Note: if you are used IKEA diagrams please be prepared for words :)